-It’s the time of year when pupils vacate their childhood homes and morph into fully fledged students.
-In a good year many fly the nest and start a university education, transported in their tearful parent’s Volvo which is packed to the gunnels with processed food and kilos of dried pasta.
+Early Autumn is the time of year when pupils will have vacated their childhood homes and morphed into something approaching adulthood.
+In a good year many will have flown the nest and started their university education.
+Hundreds will have been transported in their tearful parent’s SUVs, traditionally packed to the gunnels with tins of processed food, jars of ready made sauces and kilos of dried pasta.

 Penne alla Carbonara from The River Café Cook Book (1995) Rose Gray and Ruth Rogers